The Stability of Boolean Networks with Generalized Canalizing Rules: Definition of the Truth Table Draws and Constraints on

-Having discussed the condition under which a semiannealed, canalizing Boolean network is stable and given a numerical test for it, we now return to the task of deriving the annealing procedure for the truth tables and, using those results, derive an expression for $r_{ij}$ in terms of the \gp.
-We define the appropriate annealing procedure used on the truth tables by specifying the probability that a given output value of $f_i$ is one.
-A useful quantity in the following analysis is the `effective bias' \ps, which is the probability that any truth table output is one, similar to the unstructured case.
+In order to define the appropriate annealing procedure used on the truth tables, we must specify the probability that a given output value of $f_i$ is one.
+We derive this probability in two ways: first using Bayes' Theorem and again using counting arguments.
+The Bayesian approach has the advantage of simplicity and clarity, however the counting approach yields the entire set of constraints on realizable sets of \gp.
+In both presentations, a useful quantity is the `truth table bias' \ps, which is the probability that any truth table output is one, similar to the unstructured case.
 Letting $L \equiv 2^{\Kin}$ be the number of rows in the truth table, the expected number of ones in the output column of the truth table of node $i$ is $\ps L$.
-For any given arbitrary input $k$ to node $i$, $L/2$ rows in the truth table have $s_k=0$ and $L/2$ have $s_k=1$.
+For any given arbitrary input $k$ to $f_i$, $L/2$ rows in the truth table have $s_k=0$ and $L/2$ have $s_k=1$.
 By definition of \gp, the expected number of ones in the output of the truth table with entries that have $s_k=s$ is $\gp L/2$.
 The total expected number of ones is the sum of the expected number of ones when $s_k=0$ and when $s_k=1$, which leads to

 Note that, since the expected number of ones does not depend on our choice of $k$ above, $\gps{0} + \gps{1}$ must be independent of $k$.
-This provides a constraint on the set of possible \gp values that describe a realizable truth table; the full set of constraints will not be needed for what follows and will be discussed in a followup paper.
+This provides a constraint on the set of possible \gp values that describe a realizable truth table.
 Non-canalizing inputs have both \gps{0} and \gps{1} equal to the effective bias by definition, and unstructured truth tables have $p_i = \ps$.

 We now derive the probability that a given set of input values to node $i$, $\{s_1, s_2, ..., s_{\Kin}\}$, yields an output of one, and we denote this probability $\phi_i(s_1,...,s_{\Kin}) \equiv \Pr[f_i = 1 | I_1, ...
 I_{\Kin}]$.
 Using Bayes' Theorem, we have